greghendershott/racket-mode/Reference.md

 for a specific [`racket-run`](#racket-run) using a C-u prefix.
 This lets you normally run with a faster setting, and temporarily re-run to get a more-helpful error message.

+### racket-user-command-line-arguments
+List of command-line arguments to supply to your Racket program.

+Accessible in your Racket program in the usual way -- the parameter `current-command-line-arguments` and friends.

+The value must be an unquoted list of strings such as:

+    ("-f" "bar")

+but NOT:

+    '("-f" "bar")
+    (list "-f" "bar")

+This is an Emacs buffer-local variable -- convenient to set as a file local variable.
+For example at the end of your .rkt file:

+    ;; Local Variables:
+    ;; racket-user-command-line-arguments: ("-f" "bar")
+    ;; End:

 ## REPL